 - St Michael at Coslany, St Mary at Coslany, St Martin at Oak, St Augustine (3)

-The original workhouse buildings were destroyed by bombing during the Second World War, although the nurses' home and 1939 infirmary block survived.
+The original workhouse buildings were destroyed by bombing during the Second World War, although the nurses' home and infirmary buildings survived.

 The workhouse later became Woodlands Institution and then West Norwich Hospital.

 The Incorporation ran a number of establishments for pauper children in the city.
 These included: 18 St Faith's Lane (Boys, 1853-1932); 55 Botolph Street (Girls, 1897-1922); 83-85 Pottergate Street (1904-24); 96 Aylsham Road (Nursery, 1918-41); 6-8 & 10-12 North Walsham Road (later Constitution Hill) (1905-41); Llandaff House, 80 Grove Road (Girls, 1922-41).
 A Receiving Home for new admissions operated at 110-112 Turner Road.